(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 To Wall Street insiders, "junk bonds" are those that are issued

-with neither the hope nor the intention of ever paying back the
+with neither the expectation nor the intention of ever paying

-principal amount thereof to the investors/suckers who are
+back the principal amount thereof to the investors/suckers who

 To certain churlish types, who have repeatedly been badly